Cooperative Training of Descriptor and Generator Networks: Conclusion

 Another unique feature of our work is that the learning process interweaves the existing maximum likelihood learning algorithms for the two networks, so that the two algorithms jumpstart each other's MCMC sampling.

-A third unique feature of our work is that the MCMC for the descriptor keeps rejuvenating the chains by refreshing the samples by independent replacements supplied by the generator, so that a single chain effectively amounts to an infinite number of chains or the evolution of the whole marginal distribution.
-Powering the MCMC sampling of the descriptive models in \cite{LuZhuWu2016, XieLuICML} is the main motivation of this paper, with the bonus of turning the unsupervised learning of the generator \citep{HanLu2016} into supervised learning.
+A third unique feature of our work is that the generator accumulates the MCMC transitions of the descriptor via MCMC teaching, and reproduces the MCMC transitions by direct ancestral sampling.
+In other words, the descriptor distills its MCMC algorithm into the generator.
+Powering the MCMC sampling of the descriptor model in \cite{LuZhuWu2016, XieLuICML} is a main motivation of this paper, with the bonus of turning the unsupervised learning of the generator \cite{HanLu2016} into supervised learning.